sanruicor/sanruicor/README.md

 ## About me 📣

-Hi there! 👋 I'm ***Adela Santalla***, a FullStack developer with a passion for technology and problem-solving.
+Hi there! 👋 I'm ***Adela Santalla***, a FullStack developer with passion for technology and problem-solving.
 🚀 My background:
 I come from the world of mechanics, where I developed strong analytical and problem-solving skills that I now apply to software development.
 My transition into the tech world has allowed me to combine my curiosity for technology with my ability to learn and adapt quickly.